 Pine Flatwoods Trail (0.20 miles) This trail features beautiful tall pine trees and plenty of shade coverage.
 It is the most peaceful of all the trails within the preserve.

-Elderberry found on the trail (a berry uses in juices, teas, and pies)
+Elderberry found on the trail (an immune supporting berry used in juices, teas, and pies)

 Wax Myrtle Pond Loop (0.12 miles) A beautiful man made pond within the preserve.
-Gators can occasionally be seen here.
-Also in this area – a unique armadillo sculpture that was designed by a local artist.
+Occasional gator sightings.

 A cool Armadillo sculpture created by a local artist

 Willow Marsh Boardwalk.
 A beautiful spot for photography.
-Also great views of the city from a distance.
+Great views of the city from a distance.

 Swamp Woodlands Boardwalk